QuincyOliech/skinopatra/README.md

 Welcome to Skinopatra, a skincare brand that has cautiously created idea of conveying nature to your doorstep.We trust that nobody ought to need to trade off their wellbeing for beauty.
 ## Goals
 Implement a mini web app to practice components, props, state, events, and data fetching in react
-## Instructions
+## SetUp Instruction
-For this project, you’ll be building out a React application that displays a list of available products, among other features.
+For this project, you’ll be building out a React application that displays a list of available products, among other features.Text editor used is Visual Studio Code.
 ## Requirements
 1. It is a single page application (only one index.html file) created using create-react-app
 2. App uses at least 5 components in a way that keeps code well organized
 3. There should be at least 3 client-side routes using react-routerLinks to an external site.
 A json-server is used to create a RESTful API for your backend and make both a GET and a POST request to the json server.
+## Technologies Used
+1. HTML
+2. MdBootstrap
+3. React
+4. CSS
+5. JavaScript
+6. Font Awesome
+7. Bootstrap
 ## Setup
 1. In a new terminal, run `npm start`.
 This will run your React app on port `3000`.
 2. Run this command to get the backend started: